bunwaylabs/bunway/docs/middleware/error-handler.md

+---
+title: Error Handler Middleware
+description: Catch and format errors in bunWay using errorHandler(), with logging hooks and HttpError support.
+---

 # Error Handler Middleware

 `errorHandler()` provides a catch-all layer that logs unexpected errors, respects thrown `HttpError` instances, and keeps responses Fetch-friendly.